networkRob/cvp-l3ls/README.md

 - Separate out the L3 interface configurations from the BGP configurations into separate configlet builders
 - Add support for specifying networks to be advertised via BGP
 - Overlay support
+- Streamline process for generating the YAML file